vmware-tanzu/tanzu-dev-portal/content/practices/leadership-roles-and-accountabilities/index.md

 ## How to Use this Method

 {{< callout >}}
 **Regarding Participants:** All members of the leadership team who need to define their roles should attend.
 For example, on a portfolio leadership team, you might include the Portfolio Manager, Portfolio Designer, and Portfolio Engineer.

+Make sure not to leave out any team members, and don't attempt to define their role without them present to share their perspective.
 {{< /callout >}}

 {{% section %}}